invertase/react-native-firebase/docs/messaging/notifications.md

 # Handling Interaction

-When a user interacts with your notification by pressing on it, the default behaviour is to open the application (since notifications via FCM only display when the application is in the background, the application will always open).
+When a user interacts with your notification by pressing on it, the default behavior is to open the application (since notifications via FCM only display when the application is in the background, the application will always open).

 In many cases, it is useful to detect whether the application was opened by pressing on a notification (so you